United States Marine Corps rank insignia

-This is a list of rank insignia of the United States Marine Corps (the maritime land forces of the United States of America).
-Different styles of rank insignia are worn on different marine uniforms.
+United States Marine Corps rank insignia are the devices worn by officers in the United States Marine Corps, in order to provide distinction from other ranks.
+Different styles of rank insignia are worn on different uniforms of the United States Marine Corps.

 Commissioned officers, which are distinguished from other officers by their commission, or formal written authority, have ranks that are subdivided into general officers, field-grade officers, and company-grade officers.

-Warrant Officers provide leadership and training in specialized fields and skills.
-A Marine Gunner is a billet obtainable by E-7 who specialize in weapon systems and battlefield tactics.
-They are automatically promoted to CWO-2.
-In some cases a marine that already has a CWO rank can also be given the billet of Marine Gunner.
-They adopt the rank insignia of both an enlisted bursting bomb and a warrant officer insignia.

-Enlisted Marines with paygrades of E-4 and E-5 are non-commissioned officers (NCOs) while those at E-6 and higher are Staff Noncommissioned Officers (SNCOs).
+Warrant officers provide leadership and training in specialized fields and skills.
+Enlisted Marines with paygrades of E-4 and E-5 are non-commissioned officers (NCOs) while those at E-6 and higher are staff noncommissioned officers (SNCOs).
 The E-8 and E-9 levels each have two ranks per pay grade, each with different responsibilities.
-Gunnery Sergeants (E-7) indicate on their annual evaluations (called "fitness reports") their preferred promotional track: Master Sergeant or First Sergeant.
+Gunnery sergeants (E-7) indicate on their annual evaluations (called "fitness reports") their preferred promotional track: master sergeant or first sergeant.

 Commissioned officers

-Commissioned officers are distinguished from other officers by their commission, which is the formal written authority, issued in the name of the President of the United States, that confers the rank and authority of a Marine Officer.
+Commissioned officers are distinguished from other officers by their commission, which is the formal written authority issued in the name of the President of the United States, that confers the rank and authority of a Marine officer.
 Commissioned officers carry the "special trust and confidence" of the President of the United States.
 Commissioned officer ranks are further subdivided into general officers, field-grade officers, and company-grade officers.
 The highest billets in the Marine Corps, the Commandant of the Marine Corps and the Assistant Commandant of the Marine Corps are, by statute, four-star ranks, as the Marine Corps is a separate naval service under the Department of the Navy.

 Warrant officers

-Warrant Officers provide leadership and training in specialized fields and skills.
-Unlike other nations' militaries (which rank warrant officers as Staff NCO equivalents), the United States military confers warrants and commissions on its warrant officers and classifies them into a separate category senior to all enlisted grades of rank (including officer candidates), cadets, and midshipmen.
-As warrant officers are officer-level technical specialists they generally do not exercise command outside of their specialty.
-Warrant officers come primarily from the staff non-commissioned officer (SNCO) ranks.
+Warrant officers provide leadership and training in specialized fields and skills.
+Unlike other nation's militaries (which rank warrant officers as SNCO equivalents), the United States Military confers warrants and commissions on its warrant officers and classifies them into a separate category senior to all enlisted grades of rank (including officer candidates), cadets, and midshipmen.
+Because warrant officers are officer-level technical specialists, they generally do not exercise command outside of their specialty.
+Warrant officers come primarily from the SNCO ranks.

-A chief warrant officer, CWO2–CWO5, serving in the MOS 0306 "Infantry Weapons Officer" carries a special title, "Marine Gunner," which does not replace his rank.
-A Marine Gunner replaces the chief warrant officer insignia on the left collar with a bursting bomb insignia.
-Other warrant officers are sometimes incorrectly referred to as "Gunner".
+A chief warrant officer, CWO2–CWO5, serving in the MOS 0306 "Infantry Weapons Officer" is often referred to as "Marine gunner," which does not replace his rank.
+A Marine gunner replaces the chief warrant officer insignia on the left collar with a bursting bomb insignia.
+Other warrant officers are sometimes incorrectly referred to as "gunner".